Prince0827/DSA-Documentation/README.md

 3. Pivot Table
    - for the Analysis and interpretation of data
 4. Dashboard
    - for report and visual
+5. Power BI
+   - For Data modelling
+   - for Data Analysis
+   - for Advanced reporting

 ### Data Cleaning and Preparation